United States Naval Sea Cadet Corps: 20th century

 The Sea Cadets operated with shipboard training and received operational and educational experiences in collaboration with active-duty personnel.
 The USNSCC worked to instill a sense of patriotism and service in youth, aligning its training efforts with 21st century naval operations and exercises.
 The Sea Cadets served as a tool in fostering early interest in naval careers, allowing a gateway into supplementing several dwindling recruitment pipelines, and building public support for the Navy's mission.
 One statement, in connection with the Naval Sea Corps mission, was to live a "gang free lifestyle".
 Instilled with support and the influence of the United States Justice Drug Enforcement Administration (DEA).
-The DEA's "controversial" late 20th century involvement in USNSCC training was described by US Congress as a "benefit", due to the rise of youth crime and it's funding of multiple anti drug campaigns that amounted to an estimated total of over a billion dollars.
+The DEA's "controversial" late 20th century involvement in USNSCC training was described by US Congress as a "benefit", due to the rise of youth crime and its funding of multiple anti drug campaigns that amounted to an estimated total of over a billion dollars.
 The DEA's participation in training regimens consisted of education on drug reduction, and drug rehabilitation, still prominent in the 21st century.

 21st century

 The United States Naval Sea Cadet Corps remained an active, Navy and Coast Guard, youth development program operating in the United States and its territories.
 It continued to be administered by the United States Navy League and remained divided into two organizations, the Navy League Cadet Corps for ages 10 to the end of eighth grade, and the United States Naval Sea Cadet Corps, for youth aged 13 to the end of high school.
 The USNSCC includes 325 units distributed across 48 states, Guam and Puerto Rico, involving approximately 5,600 Sea Cadets and over 2,600 adult volunteers that contribute to multiple voluntary service hours each year.
-The Executive Director of the USNSCC is responsible for the management and funding of the entire organization.
+The Executive director of the USNSCC is responsible for the management and funding of the entire organization.
 The United States Navy League have established different opportunities in the Great Lakes, and have instilled operating schedules for naval ships to permit a prospect for shipboard training, accompanied by an increase within its recruitment numbers.